Fixed Wing FAQ¶

 How do I setup reverse throttle on a IC plane?¶

 Some planes (mostly nitro or petrol planes) have a reversed throttle servo, so lower PWM values on the throttle channel gives more throttle not less.
-To setup Plane to handle this you need to change 3 settings:

 After you setup reverse throttle make sure you test correct failsafe by turning off your transmitter while on the ground.

 The servo library allows you to reverse the throttle output channel without affecting your RC inputs or failsafe configuration. to do this, set SERVO3_REVERSED to 1.

 What happens if an airspeed sensor fails in flight?¶

 What happens when airspeed fails depends on the type of failure.
 The most likely scenarios are: